-Promoters of Assisted Suicide admitted in their public testimony to the Public Health Committee of the Connecticut General Assembly that some 'safeguards" were unnecessary.
-Compassion & Choices has sued several states to remove safeguards, such as residency requirements.
-Vermont's state house of representatives has already passed a removal of the residency requirement in response to litigation, and the senate is expected to pass it soon.
+Promoters of physician-assisted suicide admitted in their public testimony to the Public Health Committee of the Connecticut General Assembly that some 'safeguards" were unnecessary.
+Compassion & Choices has sued several states to remove safeguards, such as the residency requirements.
+The state of Vermont removed the residency requirement in their law in response to litigation brought by Compassion and Choices.

 American Clinicians Academy On Aid in Dying, the ethics panel for assisted suicide practitioners: